ShadowKing345/LastWhisper-Discord-Bot/docs/Application Structure/Tasks and Actions/Timers.md

 During setup, the following occurs.

 The `Module Service` first creates the `setInterval` callbacks for each timer registered.
 After this is done then all timers are invoked one.
 This is done because `setInterval` only executes the first timer after the amount has passed meaning if you cannot invoke a callback on 0ms past the point of creation.

 `setInterval` will return an ID unique to itself.
 These IDs are stored to stop the timers during teardown of the application.

+*Note:*
+Due to a constant connecting and disconnecting of database sources, any timers that have a timeout of less than 5 seconds will use a shared database.